Chiefspy/example-repo/README.md

 # Example Repository
-This is a sample repo, hello world!
+This is a sample repo, hello coders!

 .md = markdown
+git = git command

+This is a second change.